 The second point worth remembering is that buybacks are not wholly cost ‘negative’ for a company.
 To illustrate what I mean by that just think about the McDonald’s dividend for a moment.
 This year the company will declare and pay around $4.65 per share to its stockholders.
 Now, since the start of 2015 the company has spent close to $28 billion eliminating around 200 million shares.
 If those shares still existed then we would be looking at an extra $930 million in annual outgoing dividend cash.
 So, in a way McDonald’s is actually saving money even though its interest bill is higher than in 2015.
 (Note this still holds true even at the 2015 annual dividend rate of $3.44 per share).

 Finally it’s worth bearing in mind the nature of McDonald’s debt obligations.
 The vast-majority, over 90%, is fixed-rate debt, and so there is little interest-rate risk here.
 Not only that, but well over half (around $19 billion) isn’t due anytime in the next five years.
 I’d also add that if McDonald’s simply ceased buying back stock it would generate a billion dollars per year in post-dividend free cash flow.

-Right now McDonald’ stock trades around the $215 point.
-That makes for a price-to-earnings ratio of 26.8.
-Pretty steep.
-On a debt-adjusted basis things look even richer.
-If we tack the roughly $40 per share that McDonald’s carries in net debt onto the share price then it makes for a ‘debt-adjusted’ P/E ratio of over 30.
+Right now McDonald’s stock trades around the $215 point.
+That makes for a price-to-earnings ratio of 26.8 which, needless to say, looks pretty steep.
+On a debt-adjusted basis things look even richer: if we add the roughly $40 per share that McDonald’s carries in net debt onto the share price then it makes for a ‘debt-adjusted’ P/E ratio of over 30.
 As I’ve said previously the biggest risk to buying McDonald’s stock right now comes not from the business, or indeed its debt load, but its valuation.